solidity-labs-io/forge-proposal-simulator/docs/testing/integration-tests.md

 }
 ```

-## Creating script that returns latest proposal based on type of proposal.
+## Creating a script that returns the latest proposal based on the type of proposal.

 ```bash
 #!/bin/bash